-Cornelius “K-9” Bundrage caused the shock of the last night with an upsest victory over Cory “The Next Generation” Spinks to win the IBF Light-Middleweight Title at the Scottrade Center in St. Louis.
+Cornelius “K-9” Bundrage caused a shock with an upset victory over Cory “The Next Generation” Spinks to win the IBF Light-Middleweight Title at the Scottrade Center in St. Louis.

 The former Contender star from Detroit, Michigan, dominated Spinks from the off and looked to have the former Unified Welterweight Champion in trouble whenever he launched an assault.

 Spinks 32 almost fell out of the ring at one point as the fighter’s legs tangled in the fifth round, the round that ultimately proved decisive.
 “K-9” unleashed a barrage of punches to pin the St Louis fighter to the ropes, and referee Mark Nelson called a halt to the fight, much to Spinks’ disapproval.

 Cornelius Bundrage vs Cory Spinks

 Spink’s trainer Buddy McGirt thought the ref should have given the former champ the benefit of the doubt, but he wasn’t throwing any punches back, so the fight was waved off.

 For Bundrage at 37 is a fantastic victory for the man who turned pro in 1995, only fought 21 times in 10 years, albeit winning them all until losing to Sechew Powel in 2005.

 He then joined the contender series in which he lost to Steve “2 Pound” Forbes.
 Two more defeats followed in the next seven fights until the no-contest with Yuri Foreman last time out led him to an opportunity against Spinks, which he has duly taken.

 Bundrage came on leaps and bounds since trainer Emanuel Steward joined the camp, which seemed to give him the belief to do what he did last night, and he looked a young 37 at that.